-And further, the deadline is coming closer as well.
-Now with the closure dates so close, how did you debate the possible executive directives each minister can contemplate?
+I now want to ask this question to the minister.
+Ministerial mandate letters were announced on November 7, 2022 and the deadline is coming closer.
+With the closure dates so close, how did you debate the possible executive directives each minister can contemplate?
 Thank you, Mr. Speaker.